 About ICS

-See the ICS-2025 Europe sessions live and on-demand at NorcalMLK's Youtube channel.
+See the ICS-2025 Europe sessions on-demand.

 Co-founded by the NorcalMLK Foundation executive director Dr. Aaron Grizzell, Ph.D., Dr. Dwight Hopkins, Ph.D., Ph.D., the Laura Spelman Rockefeller Professor at the University of Chicago, Dr. Raymond Carr, Ph.D., the president of the Society for the Study of Black Religion, and director of the Codex Charles H. Long Papers at Harvard University’s Moses Mesoamerican Archive, and Colette Rodgers-Grizzell, consulting advisor and strategist, ICS is rooted in the spirit of Dr. King—calling us not only to remember, but to interrogate and expand his legacy.
 Through gatherings on four continents, ICS creates powerful, localized moments of global reflection.
 This is where ideas cross borders, faith meets justice, and collaboration becomes a tool for transformation.